Best Credit Cards for Everyday Spending in 2026

 Current market dynamics are influenced by the recent Capital One acquisition of the Discover network, which has shifted how many popular cards process transactions.
 While this hasn't changed the rewards on your favorite Savor or Venture cards yet, it highlights a trend toward vertically integrated banking where the "network" matters as much as the "issuer."

-The High Cost of Financial Inertia
+Cost of Financial Inertia

 The most significant mistake consumers make is "loyalty by default."
 Many people use the same card they opened in college for everything from rent to morning coffee.
 In a high-interest environment—where the average APR has climbed to 22.8%—using a sub-optimal card while carrying any balance is a recipe for wealth erosion.